PrithviChandra/GRIP-JAN21/README.md

 # GRIP-JAN21
-Data Science And Business Analytics
+# Data Science And Business Analytics
-This repository contains my tasks that were assigned to me during my internship period at The Sparks Foundation.
+This repository contains the tasks that were assigned to me during my internship period at The Sparks Foundation.